forderud/AppWebStream/README.md

 To build with FFMPG, you first need to download & unzip FFMPEG binaries to a folder pointed to by the `FFMPEG_ROOT` environment variable.
 Then, set the `ENABLE_FFMPEG` preprocessor define before building.

 ### Media Foundation issues
+* 1 frame latency (1st frame in, no output, 2nd frame in, 1st frame out, ...)
-* The MPEG4 container needs to be manually modified as described in https://stackoverflow.com/questions/49429954/mfcreatefmpeg4mediasink-does-not-generate-mse-compatible-mp4 to reduce latency and make it Media Source Extensions (MSE) compatible.
+* The MPEG4 container is manually modified as suggested in https://stackoverflow.com/questions/49429954/mfcreatefmpeg4mediasink-does-not-generate-mse-compatible-mp4 to reduce latency and make it Media Source Extensions (MSE) compatible.

 The FFMPEG-based encoder is not affected by this issue.